 Violations of Section 2 are punishable by civil and criminal penalties, but private plaintiffs can only pursue cases civilly.
 Private plaintiffs may bring civil suits under Section 2 pursuant to Section 4 of the Clayton Act, which authorises private plaintiffs to sue for treble damages when they have been harmed by conduct that violates the Sherman Act, and under Section 16 of the Clayton Act, to obtain an injunction prohibiting the anticompetitive practice.

 Under modern precedents, monopolisation claims are often analysed under a three-step burden-shifting framework.
-First, the plaintiff must make out its prima facie case by showing that the defendant possessed monopoly power and engaged in anticompetitive conduct.
-Second, the burden then shifts to the defendant to provide a procompetitive rationale for the challenged conduct.
-Third, the burden then shifts back to the plaintiff to show either that the defendant’s procompetitive justification is pretextual or could have been achieved through a less restrictive alternative.
-If, at the end of this analysis, the court is left with conduct that has both anticompetitive effects and procompetitive benefits, the court must weigh these effects to determine whether the conduct is, on balance, anticompetitive.
+First, the plaintiff must make out its prima facie case that the defendant possessed monopoly power and engaged in anticompetitive conduct with the requisite anticompetitive effect.
+Second, if the plaintiff establishes a prima facie case the burden shifts to the defendant to provide a pro-competitive justification for the challenged conduct.
+Third, if the defendant shows a pro-competitive justification the burden shifts back to the plaintiff – on whom the ultimate burden of proof rests – to show either that the defendant’s pro-competitive justification is pretextual, or that the anticompetitive harm outweighs the pro-competitive benefit.

 Elements of a monopolisation claim under Section 2

 It is ‘settled law’ that monopolisation requires ‘the possession of monopoly power in the relevant market’.
 The Supreme Court has defined monopoly power as ‘the power to control prices or exclude competition’.
-In making its prima facie case, the plaintiff does not need to establish that ‘prices are raised and that competition is actually excluded’, but only that the defendant has the power to do so.
+In making its prima facie case of monopoly power, the plaintiff does not need to establish that ‘prices are raised and that competition is actually excluded’, but only that the defendant has the power to do so.

 There are two ways to establish monopoly power.
 First, a plaintiff may present direct evidence that a defendant actually controls price or excludes competition, or both.
 If the plaintiff presents such direct evidence, some courts allow for a reduced burden on defining the relevant market in which the alleged harm occurs.
 As direct evidence of monopoly power is rare, plaintiffs may also establish monopoly power with indirect evidence, which entails defining a ‘relevant market’ in which the alleged harm occurs, and showing that the defendant has a dominant share of that market.